stephenfrench9/pytest/README.md

 assert user_lazyattribute.email == 'default-1@gmail.com'
 ```
 This fails, because the attribute id is created after the object has been instantiated in the db.
 It must be that
 the lazyattribute is computed before the db instantiation.
+The error message actually gives a list of attributes
+that can be evaluated.

 #### Non KWarg args:
 [non KWarg args](https://factoryboy.readthedocs.io/en/stable/introduction.html#non-kwarg-arguments)